-Promotions and new campaigns followed, with Inglis serving in Britain, the Low Countries, and the Caribbean.
-He was promoted to lieutenant-colonel in 1802, and took command of his battalion of the 57th.
-He was praised for the morale and ability of his men, though he referred to them as ‘fighting villains'.
-In 1809 he and his soldiers sailed to Portugal with Sir Arthur Wellesley’s army for service in the Peninsular War.
+Inglis was promoted to lieutenant-colonel in 1802, taking command of his battalion of the 57th Foot.
+He was praised for the morale and ability of his men, though he was known to refer to them as ‘fighting villains'.

-On 16 April 1811, William Inglis and the 57th were part of a mixed force of Spanish, Portuguese and British soldiers.
-They were under the command of a British commander, Field Marshal Sir William Beresford.
+On 16 April 1811, they took part in the fighting at Albuhera, across the border in western Spain, as part of a mixed force of Spanish, Portuguese and British soldiers led by Field Marshal Sir William Beresford.

 ‘Die hard, 57th!
 Die hard!’

 Lieutenant-Colonel William Inglis at Albuhera - 16 April 1811

 Inglis refused to be carried to the safety of the rear, and turned down medical attention.
 Instead, he lay beneath the Colours and encouraged his men from behind the ranks with the words, ‘Die hard, 57th!
 Die hard!’

 Despite mounting casualties, the men held their ground.
 A British counter-attack eventually drove the French away, and the battle ended in an indecisive draw.